marco-campos/ns1/README.md

 # Number Sense Trainer

+Live link to the netlify app: [Number Sense Practice](https://numbersensetricks.netlify.app/)

-This project is largely inspired by Bryant Heath's wonderful book on [Number Sense tricks](https://bryantheath.com/files/2018/04/Heath_NSTricks_revA.pdf).
+This project is largely inspired by [Bryant Heath's wonderful book](https://bryantheath.com/files/2018/04/Heath_NSTricks_revA.pdf).

 My goal is to have a webapp where to students can practice their number sense anywhere they go.
 For now, I am just generating the questions/answer keys based on functions designed to generate the types of popular questions that you may see in a number sense exam.